-ORSANCO's standards also require that the dissolved oxygen in the main stem of the Ohio River not be less than 5.1 mg/l during the August 15 to June 15 spawning season.
-Kentucky and ORSANCO have bacteria criteria for protection of primary contact recreational uses (for example, swimming), as shown in Table 2.9.2.
-These criteria apply during the recreation season of May 1 to October 31.
+ORSANCO's standards also suggest that the dissolved oxygen in the main stem of the Ohio River not be less than 5.1 mg/l during the August 15th to June 15th spawning season.
+Kentucky and ORSANCO have bacteria criteria for protection of primary contact recreational uses (for example, swimming), as shown in Table 2.9-2.
+These criteria apply during the recreation season of May 1st to October 31st.
 Kentucky's standards apply during any 30-day period whereas ORSANCO's standards are applied on a monthly basis.